Rosie Boycott, Baroness Boycott: Outside journalism

+In 1973, Boycott was jailed in Thailand for 18 days for smuggling cannabis.
+In 1981 she checked herself into a clinic, writing about the experience in her autobiography A Nice Girl Like Me (1984).
+While working at The Independent, she started a campaign to legalise cannabis and was nicknamed "Rizla Rosie."

 Boycott has presented the BBC Radio 4 programme A Good Read.
 She has sat on judging panels for literary awards, including chairing the panel responsible for choosing the 2001 Orange Prize for Fiction.
 She is also a media advisor for the Council of Europe.
 Boycott is a trustee of the Hay Festival in Wales and in Cartagena, Colombia.

 In March 2002, she denounced the New Labour government as "more reminiscent of a dictatorship than a free healthy democratic system", and announced her support for the Liberal Democrats.
 She was rumoured to have considered becoming a Parliamentary candidate.
+She campaigned for Diana, Princess of Wales in the 2002 BBC programme to find the greatest Briton.

 Boycott made several appearances on Newsnight Review and other cultural and current affairs programmes, where the fact that she is a recovering alcoholic was discussed.
 She started drinking heavily again after losing her job at the Express.
 She was banned from driving for three years in September 2003 after crashing on the A303 in Wiltshire, injuring another driver.
 She was cut free from the wreckage.
 A court was told she had also been caught drunk driving the day before.
-Since her accident, Boycott has been running a farm in Somerset.
-She campaigned for Diana, Princess of Wales in the 2002 BBC programme to find the greatest Briton.
+After her accident, Boycott has been running a farm in Somerset.

 On 5 August 2008, Boycott was appointed as the chair of "London Food" as part of Conservative Mayor Boris Johnson's attempt to help improve Londoners' access to healthy, locally produced and affordable food.

 In September 2007, she appeared in the third series of Hell's Kitchen, and was the first contestant to be voted off.
 In June 2009, she appeared on Celebrity MasterChef.
 The same month she was one of five volunteers who took part in a BBC series of three programmes entitled Famous, Rich and Homeless, about living penniless on the streets of London.
+Boycott has also appeared on The Weakest Link quiz show.

 In June 2018, Boycott was nominated for a life peerage by the House of Lords Appointments Commission.
 She was created Baroness Boycott, of Whitefield in the County of Somerset, on 9 July.

+In 2022, Boycott began a patron of The Vavengers women's and girls charity.

+In January 2023, Boycott was awarded an honorary degree by Keele University "for contributions to journalism and social causes."

-Boycott is a supporter of the Women's Equality Party.
+Boycott was a supporter of the Women's Equality Party.